expectedparrot/edsl/docs/results.rst

    results = Results.example()

-For purposes of showing how to unpack and interact with a `Results` object (and `Result` objects), we'll use the following code to generate results for a survey consisting of 2 questions, 1 scenario, 2 agents and 2 models:
+For purposes of showing how to unpack and interact with results, we'll use the following code to generate results for a survey consisting of 2 questions, 2 scenarios, 2 agents and 2 models:

 .. code-block:: python

-   # Create questions
+   # Create 2 questions
    from edsl.questions import QuestionMultipleChoice, QuestionFreeText

    q1 = QuestionMultipleChoice(